VolumezTech/volumez/README.md

 No default values, the following should be set in order to execute the terraform (will be prompted on command line):
 1. resource_group_location  - Target region
 2. media_node_count         - Number of media nodes to create
-3. media_node_size          - Media node size
+3. media_node_type          - Media node size
 4. app_node_count           - Number of application nodes
-5. app_node_size            - Application node size
+5. app_node_type            - Application node size
 6. k8s_version              - kubernetes cluster version (i.e: 1.24)

 ### Application deployment ###